 If you’re looking to create a compelling presence for your church online, an engaging website is essential.
-Having an outstanding website can help boost engagement and even draw in new visitors by presenting relevant content, providing helpful resources, and more.
+Having an outstanding church website design can help boost engagement and even draw in new visitors by presenting relevant content, providing helpful resources, and more.

 But with so many churches out there creating their own websites, how do you ensure yours stands out?

-To take the guesswork away, we’ve rounded up the best church websites of 2023, in no particular order.
+To take the guesswork away, we’ve rounded up the best church websites of 2024, in no particular order.
 From modern designs to sites that focus on building community or highlighting upcoming events – these 100 examples are sure to inspire you!

 What Do You Need to Be a Top Church Website?